- Learn More

 - For over 35 years, WSG has maintained an outreach office at the terminal, serving the educational needs of fishermen through one-on-one contact and workshops on-site as well as off-site around Puget Sound and the Coast.
 Our self-guided field trip of the Seattle Fisherman’s Terminal explores the heart of Seattle’s fishing industry.

-- Retired Marine Fisheries Scientist Ed Melvin worked with commercial fisheries and resource managers to address the problem of seabird bycatch, which includes several endangered albatross species.
+- Retired former Marine Fisheries Scientist Ed Melvin worked with commercial fisheries and resource managers to address the problem of seabird bycatch, which includes several endangered albatross species.
 His research has helped Alaska’s longliners reduce incidental catch of seabirds by nearly 80 percent, circumventing potential lawsuits that might have closed a multimillion-dollar fishery.

 - For nearly a decade, WSG staff have teamed with Philips Publishing Group to present the Wild Seafood Exchange, an annual event in Bellingham, Washington, providing opportunities for Pacific Northwest and Alaska fishermen to discuss ways to begin new or enhance existing direct marketing operations with seafood buyers, restaurant operators, retail food dealers, and financial, business, and marketing experts.